Netflix/metaflow-docs/docs/metaflow/managing-flows/introduction.md

  - Create your own wrapper scripts to [launchs flows programmatically](runner).

+ - [Deploy flows programmatically](deployer) in a CI/CD system like
+   GitHub Actions.

  - Create a UI for executing and inspecting Metaflow runs locally with [the asynchronous runner API](runner#non-blocking-api).

- - Run tests and [deploy flows to production in CI/CD systems](https://outerbounds.com/blog/continuous-delivery-of-ml-ai/) like GitHub Actions.

 In cases like this [the Runner API](/api/runner) allows you to run flows and perform other actions locally, similar to running the flow manually on the command line.
 After you have [deployed